aricbeaver/blog/_posts/2017-09-06-toyota-chinook-paris-restore.md

 The front panel was that ugly brown color vinyl material attached to a rigid plastic sheet.
 The brown was torn off and replaced with the same silver vinyl from the walls.

-The fridge will open all the way barely touching the could.
+The fridge will open all the way barely touching the couch.
 I would have hinged the fridge on the right side instead of the left but that was how it was done stock and it was worn out on that side.

 <blockquote>
 	<a rel="gallery-fridge" href="{{ site.baseurl}}/images/chinook/fridge/big/1.jpg" class="swipebox" title="Fridge mock installed from the outside panel">